 The route of this lovely walk is through what Laurie Lee described as the 'rolling, tidal landscape' of Kent.

-The walk starts in the village of Leigh (pronounced 'Lie' from the Anglo-Saxon for 'forest clearing') with its many fine old buildings, goes through the churchyard and past the parkland of Hall Place, and carries on through a few too many potentially muddy fields and past many an oasthouse (the conically roofed buildings used for drying hops) to the church and pub in Underriver, the suggested lunchtime stop.
+The walk starts in the village of Leigh (pronounced 'Lie' from the Anglo-Saxon for 'forest clearing') with its many fine old buildings, goes through the churchyard and past the parkland of Hall Place, and carries on through fields and farms and past many an oasthouse (the conically roofed buildings used for drying hops) to the church and pub in Underriver, the suggested lunchtime stop.

-After lunch, it is sharply uphill to then follow the Greensand Way into magnificent Knole Park, passing the front entrance of Knole and leaving the park on a footpath to arrive in the centre of Sevenoaks.
+After lunch at the pub in Underriver, it is sharply uphill (on an often very muddy path) to then follow the Greensand Way into magnificent Knole Park, passing the front entrance of Knole and leaving the park on a footpath to arrive in the centre of Sevenoaks.

-You need to start this walk in good time if eating at the pub, as the bulk of it is before lunch.
+You need to start this walk in good time if eating at the pub in Underriver, as the bulk of the walk is before lunch.

 Knole House, built in the fifteenth century (and so huge that it has a room for every day of the year), was visited by Elizabeth I in 1573, who granted it to Thomas Sackville.
 It remained in the Sackville family and was the childhood home of Vita Sackville-West, featuring in Virginia Woolf's Orlando.
-The house, with its tapestries, paintings and collection of seventeenth-century furniture, is open to visitors from mid-March to the end of October, Tuesday to Sunday (plus bank holiday Mondays and August Tuesdays) with last entry at 3.30 pm.
-Admission (2010) is £9.50.
-The garden is open on Tuesdays only.
-The house stands in a park of 1,000 acres.
-There is no charge for walking in the park and in any case the route described in the walk directions follows public rights of way.
+The house, with its tapestries, paintings and collection of seventeenth-century furniture, is open to visitors from mid-March to the end of October, Tuesday to Sunday (plus Bank Holiday Mondays and August Tuesdays) with last entry at 3.30 pm.
+Admission for NT members is free.
+Otherwise, charges (2023) are: Outdoors and Gatehouse Tower: £ 6.00.
+Family ticket and concessions available.
+House showrooms, outdoors and Tower: £ 15.00.
+The House stands in a park of 1,000 acres.
+There is no charge for walking in the park, nor accessing its Brewhouse Tearoom and in any case the route described in the walk directions follows public rights of way.